Makster04/All_Machine_Learning/Key_Terms(Undone).md

 - **One-Hot Encoding**: A transformation method that converts categorical variables into multiple binary columns, each representing a unique category.
 - **Binary Columns**: Columns in a dataset that contain only two possible values, typically 0 or 1.
 These columns represent categorical data in a binary format, often used for classification tasks.
 - **StandardScaler:** A preprocessing technique in machine learning that standardizes features by removing the mean and scaling to unit variance.
 It transforms data to have a mean of 0 and a standard deviation of 1.
+- **MinMaxScaler:** is a feature scaling technique that transforms data into a specified range, typically [0, 1], by subtracting the minimum value and dividing by the range.
+Can be useful if certain features are unfairly penalized due to large differences in scale.
 - **Cross Validation:** A model evaluation technique where the dataset is split into multiple subsets (folds).
 The model is trained on some folds and tested on the remaining fold(s), repeating the process to assess performance.
 - **K-fold Cross validation:** expands on the idea of training and test splits by splitting the entire dataset into K equal sections of data.
 - **Training data:** Used to train the model.
 The model learns patterns, relationships, and parameters from this data.